 Each realm was composed of different sections.
 The Earth contained mountains, oceans, rivers, continents, and countries.
 The Underworld contained several different geographical areas, such as the Elysian Fields and Tartarus.
 The sky was divided into three sections, each with a different godly personification to represent it.

 In ancient Greek cosmologies, the heavens were held up and separated from the Earth by four pillars.
 These four pillars were believed to be Titan gods, who were the children of the primordial deities Gaia and Uranus.

-The four pillars were; Coeus, the pillar of the north, and the Titan god of the inquisitive mind.
-Next was Hyperion, who represented the eastern pillar.
+First of the pillars was Coeus, The Intellectual Pillar of the Celestial North, the pillar of the north, and the Titan god of the inquisitive mind.
+Then came Hyperion, The Titan Illuminating, who represented the eastern pillar.
 Hyperion was the god of heavenly light.
-The pillar of the west, Iapetus, is the god credited with the creation of mortals.
-Crius, who was the titan god of constellations, was the pillar of the south.
+Next was the pillar of the west, Iapetus, the god credited with the creation of mortals.
+Lastly Crius (Krios), The Pillar of the South, who was the titan god of constellations, was the pillar of the south.

 Within the celestial realm was Mount Olympus, the home of the Olympian gods and goddesses.
 It was said to exist above the clouds and the stars, in the bright pure upper air of the Earth’s atmosphere, known to the ancient Greeks as the Aether.

 Homer describes this part of the celestial realm in great detail in the Iliad.
 The great palace of the King of the Gods, Zeus, was contained within the acropolis of the gods.